SIDN/spin/doc/mqtt_protocol.md

   currently filtered (not shown) by the SPIN system.
 * "names": result is a map containing IP address -> domain name values;
   these are user-set names.
+* "peakinfo": lists information for a specific node from the peak-based anomaly detection.

 ### Traffic information